DecodeGenetics/Ratatosk/README.md

-   -m, --min-conf-snp-corr         Minimum confidence threshold to correct a SNP (default: 0.9) -M, --min-conf-color2           Minimum confidence threshold to color vertices for 2nd pass (default: 0) -i, --insert-sz                 Insert size of the input paired-end short reads (default: 500) -k, --k1                        Length of short k-mers for 1st pass (default: 31) -K, --k2                        Length of long k-mers for 2nd pass (default: 63) -w, --max-len-weak1             Do not correct non-solid regions >= w bases during 1st pass (default: 1000) -W, --max-len-weak2             Do not correct non-solid regions >= w bases during 2nd pass (default: 10000)
+   -m, --min-conf-snp-corr         Minimum confidence threshold to correct a SNP (default: 0.9) -M, --min-conf-color2           Minimum confidence threshold to color vertices for 2nd pass (default: 0) -C, --min-len-color2            Minimum length of a long read to color vertices for 2nd pass (default: 3000) -i, --insert-sz                 Insert size of the input paired-end short reads (default: 500) -k, --k1                        Length of short k-mers for 1st pass (default: 31) -K, --k2                        Length of long k-mers for 2nd pass (default: 63) -w, --max-len-weak1             Do not correct non-solid regions >= w bases during 1st pass (default: 1000) -W, --max-len-weak2             Do not correct non-solid regions >= w bases during 2nd pass (default: 5000)

    > Optional with no argument: